bigfoothq/csl-parser/csl-parser/main/core/doc/csl_reqs.md

 - Empty REPLACE content: valid (deletion)
 - One command per RUN block (spanning multiple lines allowed)
 - Shell handles line continuations

+### Content Handling
+- Content starts on the line after an operation marker
+- Content ends on the line before the END marker
+- All line endings normalized to LF (\n) during parsing
+- Platform-specific line endings handled at execution time

 ### Search Operation Rules
 - TO marker only valid in SEARCH operations